HannahHuckstep/PhlashNAMe/index.md

 ```
 Which we would read as the node with the id ```21``` is an ```INPUT``` to the reaction node with the id ```20```, or the node with the id ```23``` is a ```PHOSPHORYLATION``` on the node ```21```.

 The attribute file will contain all attributes associated with each node.
-An example of an attribute file looks like:
+An example of an attribute file is:
 ```
 Node_ID Database_ID Display_Name Type Database_Link Location Status Kinase Transcription_Factor Cell_Surface_Receptor UniProt_Gene_Name Integrated ABUNDANCE_SCORE_wt SUPPORT_SCORE_wt ABUNDANCE_SCORE_stim SUPPORT_SCORE_stim
 21 Protein2090 p-S568-MLXIPL Protein http://www.reactome.org/cgi-bin/eventbrowser_st_id?ST_ID=R-HSA-163687.1 nucleoplasm   TRANSCRIPTION_FACTOR  MLXIPL  3.2 0.9 -1.5 0.5